Human migration: World economy

 The impacts of human migration on the world economy have been largely positive.
 In 2015, migrants, who constituted 3.3% of the world population, contributed 9.4% of global GDP.

-At a microeconomic level, the value of a human mobility is largely recognized by firms.
-A 2021 survey by the Boston Consulting Group found that 72% of 850+ executives across several countries and industries believed that migration benefited their countries, and 45% considered globally diverse employees a strategic advantage.
+At a microeconomic level, firms largely recognize the value of human mobility.
+A 2021 survey by the Boston Consulting Group found that 72% of 850+ executives across several countries and industries believed that migration benefited their countries, and 45% considered globally-diverse employees a strategic advantage.
 According to the Centre for Global Development, opening all borders could add $78 trillion to the world GDP.

 Remittances

-Remittances (funds transferred by migrant workers to their home country) form a substantial part of the economy of some countries.
-The top ten remittance recipients in 2018.
+Remittances (funds transferred by migrant workers to their home countries) form a substantial part of the economy of some countries.
+The top ten remittance recipients As of 2018: